Celebrating voluntary learning

 How is activity recorded?

 You can buy a ‘Passport to Learning’ through CMA or from your child’s school (if their school is part of the scheme) and a staff member will stamp the passport for the activity your child takes part in.
 Your child will have an online version of their passport, an E-Passport, where they can upload pictures and comments of the activities they have done and share them with other Children's University members, as well as find other activities that are available in Croydon.

 Members of our centres can buy a passport through us for £3.00.
 Schools that are part of the scheme may have passports available at a different price, it varies with each school and organisation.

 How will my child know when they have collected enough hours for a certificate?

 A CMA member of staff will check their passport regularly and tell you when the next set of certificates will be handed out.
 For the bronze level certificate, they will need 30 hours, 65 hours for silver and 100 hours for gold.
 Your child will usually have the chance to be presented with their certificate at a special graduation ceremony organised by the Children's University.

 Who can become a member of the Children's University and how?

-Any child aged 7 - 14 who is keen to take part in activities happening outside of school hours can become a member!
-Croydon Music and Arts has passports available for purchase for any students attending our after school music centres.
-If you are not learning with us, you should talk to your school to see if they are a learning destination and passports may be available to buy this way.
+Any child aged 7 - 14 who is keen to take part in activities happening outside of school hours can become a member.
+CMA has passports available to buy for any students attending our after school music centres.
+If you are not learning with us, you should talk to your school to see if they are a running the scheme and passports may be available to buy this way.
 If your school is not a CU learning destination, please contact your local CU Manager who will be able to give you more information on how to become a member.

 How do I find out more about CMA passports?